You are currently viewing How Long Does a Commercial Roof Last?

 How Long Does a Commercial Roof Last?

+Nothing last forever.
 When the time comes to consider a replacement for your commercial roof, different roofing materials offer varying lifespans.
-Quality installation along with regular maintenance schedules can extend your roof’s life.
-In this article, we discuss the options of roofing products, how they are used, and expected lifespan.
+Quality installation, regular maintenance, and proper drainage can extend your roof’s life.
+In this article, we discuss your options for roofing systems, how they are used, and expected lifespan.

 Commercial roof lifespan can vary from 10 to 45 years based on the following system types, installation and maintenance: